© 2025

 Stay Connected

-Heidi Holtan is Director of Content and Public Affairs.
-She manages producers/hosts and is the host of the KAXE Morning Show, including a variety of local content like Phenology, What's for Breakfast, Area Voices, The Sports Page and much more, alongside Morning Edition from NPR.
+Heidi Holtan has been involved with KAXE since 2002.
+Now as Director of Content and Public Affairs she manages and is the host of the KAXE Morning Show, including a variety of local content like Phenology, What's for Breakfast, Area Voices, The Sports Page and much more, alongside Morning Edition from NPR.
+Her latest project is Ham Radio: Cooking with Amy Thielen.